 Malwarebytes will now remove all the malicious files and registry keys that it has found.
 To complete the malware removal process, Malwarebytes may ask you to restart your computer.

 When the malware removal process is complete, you can close Malwarebytes and continue with the rest of the instructions.

-STEP 3: Use HitmanPro to scan for malware and unwanted programs
+STEP 3: Use HitmanPro to scan for Trojans and malware

 You can download HitmanPro by clicking the link below.HITMANPRO DOWNLOAD LINK